- Supports Hamas and Hezbollah

 On May 29, 1999, AMJ hosted a Santa Clara, California conference titled “United for Al-Quds,” sponsored by a number of U.S.-based Islamist groups including the Hamas-linked Holy Land Foundation.
 Several speakers at the event alleged that the eradication of the Islamic Caliphate had been orchestrated by a Zionist/Western conspiracy.
 Keynote speaker Yusuf Islam (formerly Cat Stevens) said: “So, now we can see why the Jews were punished so severely … [T]hey were cursed because of their lack of obedience.”

-Also in 1999 AMJ co-organized a boycott campaign against Burger King, to protest the fast-food franchise’s decision to build a restaurant in an Israeli settlement community that AMJ described as “Palestinian territory occupied by Israel.”
+In August 1999, AMJ co-organized a boycott campaign against Burger King, to protest the fast-food franchise’s decision to build a restaurant in Ma’ale Adumim, an Israeli settlement community in the West Bank that AMJ described as “Palestinian territory occupied by Israel.”
 “This settlement was built illegally on land seized from Muslims and Christians by Israel after it conquered the territory around Jerusalem in 1967,” said AMJ.
+The boycott was called off after three weeks, when Burger King agreed to cancel the Israeli franchisee’s right to operate the business establishment in question.
+But in a July 2000 press conference, AMJ executive director Khalid Turaani stated that the Ma’ale Adumim franchise was still in operation, and that AMJ was therefore “renewing the boycott” because “we feel that Burger King has started to stonewall us.”

 AMJ was a signatory to a May 2004 “Joint Muslim/Arab-American Statement on Israeli Violence in Gaza,” which “strongly condemn[ed]” Israel’s “demolition of Palestinian homes” and its “indiscriminate killings of innocent Palestinians, including many children.”
 Other signatories included the American-Arab Anti-Discrimination Committee, the American Task Force for Lebanon, the American Task Force on Palestine, the Arab American Institute, the Council on American-Islamic Relations, and the Muslim Public Affairs Council.